coreywan/secure-edge/README.md

     rhel-8.3-x86_64-boot.iso: OK
     ```

-9. Upload the iso using the following command.
+9. Upload the iso into DRP using the following command.
 This will force the iso to expand in the TFTP folder.
 We will check that next:

 ```
 drpcli isos upload /tmp/rhel-8.3-x86_64-boot.iso